 All of these benefits are small perks for event organisers – but are they actually making your event better?
 The answer is no.

-Here are 5 reasons an RFID cashless system is better than tokens.
+Here are 5 reasons an RFID cashless payment system is better than tokens.

 1. Data.
 This is by far the biggest difference between tokens and RFID cashless systems.
 With an RFID system, event organisers have access to data and insights that can be used to improve their event – both from a logistics perspective and for your attendees.
 You’ll see who is spending what, where and when, and will have the opportunity to boost your event based on these reports.